A misconduct hearing for former Met Special Constable Mohsin Nadeem has concluded.

-The Chair concluded that, had PC Darby still been a serving officer, he would have been dismissed without notice.
+The panel found that the breach amounted to gross misconduct and concluded that had he still been a serving officer, he would have been dismissed without notice.